🎉Grand Opening: May 2026

 How much does private dental care cost compared with NHS treatment?

 Private dental fees vary depending on the practice and the treatment involved.
 NHS dental treatment is charged across three standardised bands, making costs predictable.
 Private fees are typically higher but may include access to a broader range of treatments, advanced materials, and longer appointment times.
+Many private practices publish their fee schedules and offer membership or payment plans to help patients manage costs.
+It is always advisable to request a detailed treatment plan with associated fees before committing to any course of treatment, so that you can make a fully informed decision.

 Can I register with both an NHS and a private dentist?